 - 2. All required racks shall be securely anchored to the ground or the building to prevent removal.
 The surfacing of such facilities shall be designed and maintained to be mud, snow, and obstruction-free year-round. - 3.
 Bicycle parking facilities shall be located in a clearly designated, lighted, convenient location; being at least as convenient as the majority of the auto parking spaces provided, and where possible, in a location sheltered from the weather. - 4.
 Each required space shall be accessible without having to move another bicycle, and parking a bicycle in any space in the parking facility shall not result in a bicycle obstructing a required walkway or building entry. - 5.
 Bicycle racks shall be installed to conform to the manufacturer's spacing specifications or the following, whichever is greater.
 The minimum area of at least 24 inches by 72 inches shall be provided per bicycle.
-Where multiple racks are installed in rows with access aisles separating the rows, the following minimums shall apply: - a) Minimum spacing horizontally between racks shall be 120 inches on center (see diagram). - b) Minimum spacing side-by-side between racks shall be 36 inches (see diagram).
+Where multiple racks are installed in rows with access aisles separating the rows, the following minimums shall apply: - a) Minimum spacing horizontally between racks shall be 120 inches on center (see larger sized diagram in Index under Zoning-Parking and Loading Requirements). - b) Minimum spacing side-by-side between racks shall be 36 inches (see larger sized diagram in Index under Zoning-Parking and Loading Requirements).

-- 6. Off-street bicycle parking shall be provided as required herein, with the required number of spaces rounded to the greater even number: - a) Single and two-family dwellings: 0 - b) Multiple-family dwellings: 1 space per dwelling unit; 0 for dwellings where a garage is provided for such units. - c) Rooming houses, lodging houses: 1 space per four bedrooms - d) Non-residential uses: 1 space per 10 required automobile spaces, except for schools which shall use the following standards: elementary: sufficient spaces to accommodate 10 percent of the school design population, middle and high school: sufficient spaces to accommodate 5 percent of the school design population, and post-secondary schools as determined by the commission based on a plan submitted by the applicant.
+- 6. Off-street bicycle parking shall be provided as required herein, with the required number of bicycle spaces rounded to the greater even number: - a) Single and two-family dwellings: 0 - b) Multiple-family dwellings: 1 bicycle space per dwelling unit; 0 for dwellings where a garage is provided for such units. - c) Rooming houses, lodging houses: 1 bicycle space per four bedrooms - d) Non-residential uses: 1 bicycle space per 10 required automobile spaces, except for schools which shall use the following standards: elementary: sufficient bicycle spaces to accommodate 10 percent of the school design population, middle and high school: sufficient bicycle spaces to accommodate 5 percent of the school design population, and post-secondary schools as determined by the commission based on a plan submitted by the applicant.